wcho21/jalt/docs/ch01-collections.md

 **Stack**, or **pushdown stack** is last-in-first-out collection.
 It supports abstract operations: **push** to put an element, and **pop** to get.
-These two operation should take time independent of the size of stack.
+These two operations should take time independent of the size of stack.

 Think of the stack as an abstract data type (ADT).
 The client programmer should not need to know the implementation details.